First Trust Senior Etf Performance

 Ir

-The entity reported the last year's revenue of 20.08 M. Reported Net Loss for the year was (11.08 M) with profit before taxes, overhead, and interest of 20.08 M.
+The ETF reported last year's revenue of 20.08 M. Reported Net Loss for the year was -11.08 M with profit before taxes, overhead, and interest of 20.08 M.

-Over 80.0% of First Trust shares are owned by institutional investors
+Over 80.0% of the ETF shares are owned by institutional investors

-Latest headline from thelincolnianonline.com: First Trust Senior Floating Rate Income Fund II Plans 0.10 Monthly Dividend
+Latest headline from seekingalpha.com: First Trust Senior Floating Rate Income Fund II declares 0.097 dividend

 First Trust Fundamentals Growth